Rufous-faced crake: Distribution and habitat

 The rufous-faced crake is found in northeastern Bolivia's Beni Department, in several states in south-central Brazil, and in central Paraguay.
 It is known from perhaps a dozen widely scattered locations in those areas but "given the suitable habitat in intervening areas and elsewhere[...]the species may be more widespread and less local than suspected."
 It inhabits marshes, especially the zones of moist to shallowly flooded tussocky or matted grass.

 Behavior

 Feeding

 The rufous-faced crake's foraging techniques and diet have not been documented.

 Breeding

 Nothing is known about the rufous-faced crake's breeding biology.

 Conservation status

 The International Union for Conservation of Nature (IUCN) originally assessed the rufous-faced crake as Threatened but since 1994 has rated it as Vulnerable.
-Its known areas of habitation are small and widely scattered, and its estimated population of 2500 to 10,000 mature individuals is believed to be decreasing.
+Its known areas of habitation are small and widely scattered, and its estimated population of 1,000 to 10,000 mature individuals is believed to be decreasing.
 Loss of habitat by conversion to agriculture (corn and soybeans) and silviculture (Eucalyptus and pines) has played a major role in the species' decline.
-"The most significant threat is possibly the widespread use of pesticides, fertilisers and other chemicals."